 - a.
 Interruption of prisoner transports may be necessary when traveling more than three hours.
-When a transport of more than three hours is anticipated, a second officer will be assigned to assist during transport.
-At least one officer of the same sex as the prisoner will assist with a long-distance transport in anticipation of the required use of public rest room facilities. - b.
-If transporting officers are in uniform than they shall have their duty belt with lethal and non-lethal options available.
-Plain clothes officers shall have available both lethal and non-lethal options like ECW or Chemical Agent. - c.
-When refueling or stopping for a meal, the location will be chosen at random by the transport officer. - d.
+At least one officer of the same gender as the prisoner shall be present during a long distance transport (3 or more hours) in anticipation of the required use of public rest room facilities. - b.
+All out of town transports require a second officer to assist during transport. - c.
+If transporting officers are in uniform they shall have their duty belt with lethal and non-lethal options available.
+Plain clothes officers shall have available both lethal and non-lethal options like ECW, police baton, or Chemical Agent. - d.
+When refueling or stopping for a meal, the location will be chosen at random by the transport officer. - e.
 If the prisoner requires the use of a restroom, two officers will escort the prisoner to the restroom.
 Private facilities should be used when available.
 One officer will inspect the facility prior to allowing the prisoner to enter.
 Handcuffs may be removed to allow the prisoner to use the restroom facility and to wash up.
-Unoccupied restrooms will be used whenever possible. - e.
+Unoccupied restrooms will be used whenever possible.

+f.
 Prisoners will never be permitted to communicate with anyone during transport.
-Family members, friends and attorneys will not be permitted to accompany a prisoner, nor shall the transport be interrupted to allow for communication by the prisoner with any other person.
+Family members, friends, and attorneys will not be permitted to accompany a prisoner, nor shall the transport be interrupted to allow for communication by the prisoner with any other person.

-L. Unusual Occurrences During Transports
+J. Unusual Occurrences During Transports

-- In the event of an accident, mechanical breakdown, illness, death, or escape, transporting Officers shall use common sense applicable to the situation.
+- In the event of an accident, mechanical breakdown, illness, death, or escape, transporting officers shall use common sense applicable to the situation.
 Guidelines and procedures pertinent to each situation should be followed.
-The safety and security of the general public, Officers and prisoner(s) are paramount at all times. - 2.
+The safety and security of the general public, officers and prisoner(s) are paramount at all times. - 2.
 In the event of a traffic accident involving the transport vehicle: - a.
-First attention shall be given to any injured persons in the vehicle. - b.
-The local jurisdiction shall be notified immediately, and medical assistance requested if necessary. - c.
-The transporting officer's immediate supervisor shall be notified and shall make alternative transportation arrangements if necessary. - d.
-If the accident occurs at a location within Bridgeport City limits, the on duty Patrol Sergeant shall be notified and shall respond. - e.
-All procedures for response to an accident involving a Bridgeport Police Department vehicle shall be followed. - 3.
-In the event of a mechanical breakdown, the transporting officer's immediate supervisor shall be notified. - 4.
-If a prisoner becomes seriously ill in transit, the transporting officer shall obtain medical assistance as soon as possible, and notify his immediate supervisor. - 5.
-The death of a prisoner in transit shall first be treated as a medical emergency, and medical assistance obtained immediately.
-The transporting officer shall notify his immediate supervisor and shall be responsible for all applicable documentation.
+First, attention shall be given to any injured persons in the involved vehicles.
+Medical assistance should be requested through dispatch immediately in the case of any injury. - b.
+If the accident occurs at a location within Hartford, the appropriate on duty Patrol Sergeant shall be notified and shall respond to the scene. - c.
+If the accident occurs outside the City of Hartford, the appropriate on duty Patrol Sergeant and the local jurisdiction shall be notified immediately. - d.
+Arrangements for alternative transportation shall be made, if necessary. - e.
+All procedures for response to an accident involving a Department vehicle shall be followed. - 3.
+In the event of a mechanical breakdown, the transporting officer's immediate supervisor shall be notified.
+Another patrol unit shall be dispatched to take over transport of the prisoner. - 4.
+If a prisoner becomes seriously ill in transit, the transporting officer shall request EMS, provide medical aid, and notify his immediate supervisor.

+5. The death of a prisoner in transit shall first be treated as a medical emergency.
+The transporting officer shall request EMS, provide medical aid, notify his immediate supervisor and shall be responsible for all applicable documentation.

-M. Transporting Sick, Injured, or Disabled Prisoners
+K. Transporting Sick, Injured, or Disabled Prisoners